yetulaxman/linux-2/_tutorials/03-docker-volumes.md

 In order to save (persist) data and also to share data between containers, Docker came up with the concept of volumes.
 Quite simply, volumes are directories (or files) that are outside of the default Union File System and exist as normal directories and files on the host filesystem.

-We are essentially going to look at how to manage data within your Docker containers.
-You have two different ways of mounting persistent data from your container:
+we have mainly two different ways of mounting persistent data with docker containers:

 - `Bind mounts` (=Mounting a Host Directory inside a container)
 - `Docker volumes`